Dokkaebi27/Spotify-Dashboard-Project/README.md

 - Show Tracks per Song (Album/Single distribution).
 - Compare **Songs by Song Count.**
 - Provide detailed table with **song name, release date, avg popularity, position, avg duration per minutes.**

 ---
-## 📌 Problem Statement
-Currently, Spotify’s raw “Top 50” dataset is limited to lists and rankings, making it difficult for stakeholders to see patterns and take insights quickly.
-From the screens, the key problems solved are:

-- **No clear KPI monitoring** → Dashboard provides quick summary of total songs, artists, popularity, duration, etc.
-- **Lack of explicit vs non-explicit analysis** → Users can compare how explicit songs perform vs non-explicit.
-- **Difficulty in tracking song/album distribution** → Visuals show breakdown by album type and release year.
-- **Trend visibility missing** → Popularity and distinct songs trends are shown over time (monthly & yearly).
-- **Artist vs Song level insights not connected** → Drill-down pages for Artists and Songs connect overview insights to detailed records.
-- **Decision-making gaps** → Marketing and curation teams can now identify which artists/songs to promote, trends to follow, and which content resonates with audiences.

----
 ```